 Special Events and Festivals

 There are two festivals well worth checking out in Toronto’s Little India.
-In July, the Festival of South Asia happens.
+In July or August, the Festival of South Asia happens.
 This two-day festival celebrating South Asian culture features dancing, fashion shows, yoga, live music, buskers, storytelling, face painting, and lots of delicious foods to fill up on from the area’s many restaurants.

 Then in November, Diwali (known as the Festival of Lights) is another annual celebration in Little India and one of the most important holidays on the Hindu calendar.
 Expect the area to be lit up with twinkling lights, which visitors can enjoy amidst singing, dancing, and of course, food.